 Resource Prospector (RP) would be the first effort to validate prospecting, extraction, and processing of planetary in-situ resources, serving as a pathfinder for future public and private follow-on ventures on the Moon and beyond.
 In-situ resource utilization is a critical capability for cost-effective long-duration exploration.
 RP would demonstrate capabilities that could be extensible to long duration lunar, asteroid, and Martian exploration.
-RP aims to define the vertical and horizontal distribution of water-ice and other volatiles on the moon, in order to understand the potential for utilization of those resources to support both commercial and public needs.
+The RP activity aimed to define the vertical and horizontal distribution of water-ice and other volatiles on the Moon, in order to understand the potential for utilization of those resources to support both commercial and public needs.
 Commercial space entities have already expressed the value of the RP activity in defining the nature of the volatiles so that they can target commercial plans to harvest these resources.
 These resources could then be acquired by NASA to reduce cost and risk to future NASA missions, leading to a win-win public-private partnership.More »

 |Organizations Performing Work||Role||Type||Location|

-|Ames Research Center (ARC)||Lead Organization||NASA Center||Moffett Field, CA|
+|Ames Research Center (ARC)||Lead Organization||NASA Center||Moffett Field, California|

-|Glenn Research Center (GRC)||Supporting Organization||NASA Center||Cleveland, OH|
+|Glenn Research Center (GRC)||Supporting Organization||NASA Center||Cleveland, Ohio|

-|Honeybee Robotics, Ltd.||Supporting Organization||Industry||New York, NY|
+|Honeybee Robotics, Ltd.||Supporting Organization||Industry||Pasadena, California|

-|Johnson Space Center (JSC)||Supporting Organization||NASA Center||Houston, TX|
+|Johnson Space Center (JSC)||Supporting Organization||NASA Center||Houston, Texas|

-|Kennedy Space Center (KSC)||Supporting Organization||NASA Center||Kennedy Space Center, FL|
+|Kennedy Space Center (KSC)||Supporting Organization||NASA Center||Kennedy Space Center, Florida|

-|Marshall Space Flight Center (MSFC)||Supporting Organization||NASA Center||Huntsville, AL|
+|Marshall Space Flight Center (MSFC)||Supporting Organization||NASA Center||Huntsville, Alabama|